-The HUD-prescribed tenancy addendum must be included in the lease word-for-word before the lease is executed.
+The Tenancy Addendum Section 8 Tenant-Based Assistance Housing Choice Voucher Program must be included in the lease word-for-word before the lease is executed.
 The PHA may review the lease to determine if the lease complies with State and local law, and may decline to approve the tenancy if the PHA determines that the lease does not comply with State or local law.